Blog

 Are you collaborating with a team using established digital methods for humanities research resulting in a major digital project, website, journal article, edited collection, special issue of a journal, book?

-Are you an individual scholar engaging in digital methods for humanities research resulting in an article or book, including an edition or translation?
+Are you an individual scholar engaging in digital methods for humanities research resulting in an article or book, digital or print, including an edition or translation?

 Are you building a digital documentary, critical edition, or translation project with an existing software platform?